Updated June 9, 2023

 If I talk about Ruby, then it’s a different match.
-Although Ruby is a scripting language, both are made to do a different thing.
+Although Ruby is a scripting language, both are made to do other things.
 Besides writing this blog, if you ask me which one is better?
-I would recommend you to learn both because there is simply no comparison between the two.
-Ruby can be called as a mixture of Perl and python.
+I recommend you to learn both because there is simply no comparison between the two.
+Ruby can be called a mixture of Perl and Python.
 It follows the philosophy of Perl to do things in multiple ways, but again it can also be used to write codes in a defined manner.
 I know that now you would be thinking simple maths:

 But NO. You are wrong.
 Sometimes you don’t want everything.
-Having everything just makes life messier and complicated.
+Having everything just makes life messier and more complicated.
 To be precise, Ruby is an extrovert, whereas Python is an introvert.
 When you write a program with little bugs, you will understand that Python is far more accurate and easier to debug, whereas Ruby is susceptible.
 Python is easier to read, whereas Ruby and Perl are easier to learn.
 Ruby is purely object-oriented; even its classes and modules are object-oriented.

 Python is very near to Object-oriented programming but is not as raw as Ruby.
 Ruby has severe aesthetics and web development edges, whereas Python is used mainly for non-web tasks like developing Gnome Apps or API libraries.
 Python has a wide and diverse community of developers, whereas Ruby has a great community but is more focused on Rails Framework.

-Now I would be assuming that you would be using python; let us proceed forward.
+Now I assume you would be using Python; let us proceed.

 Python v2.7.x (vs) Python v3.x

 If you are new to programming, I would suggest going to v3.4.
 Although if you search the web, people would recommend you to go to v2.7.9.
 I would recommend using v3.x.
 I have created a table of differences to make it easier to understand.

 |Python v2.7.x||Python v3.x|